TyThompson/DruidMacroHelper-Epoch/README.md

 making them more readable and massively reduce the character count.

 Credit to:
-- Fyroth and Zia for coming up / bringing to attention this improved method of powershifting
 - PsiloShift / Psilocybin-Mograine(H) for providing inspiration to further improve the addon (see https://github.com/HxxxxxS/PsiloShift )
-- The youtuber griftin for bringing those macro to my attention (see https://www.youtube.com/watch?v=wAjeA4ZokyY )
+- The YouTuber griftin for bringing those macro to my attention (see https://www.youtube.com/watch?v=wAjeA4ZokyY )

 The addon allows your macros to prevent shifting out of form if:
 - You are stunned/feared/...